leogenot/image-editor/README.md

 ### Undo / Redo

-- 50-step undo history stored as JSON snapshots of the full edit state
+- 50-step undo history stored as JSON snapshots of the full edit state using IndexedDB Api
 - **Keyboard**: `Cmd/Ctrl+Z` to undo, `Cmd/Ctrl+Shift+Z` or `Ctrl+Y` to redo
 - **Toolbar buttons**: Undo and Redo icons in the floating top bar
 - History is committed on slider `@change` (release), not `@input` (drag), so live-preview drags don't flood the stack